Symmetry broken states in an ensemble of globally coupled pendulums: Abstract

 \section{Abstract}

-{ We consider the rotational dynamics in an ensemble of identical globally coupled pendulums.
+We consider the rotational dynamics in an ensemble of globally coupled identical pendulums.
 This model is essentially a generalization of the standard Kuramoto model, which takes into account the inertia and the intrinsic nonlinearity of the community elements.
-There exist the wide variety of in-phase and out-of-phase regimes.
-Many of these states appear due to instability of in-phase rotational mode that leads to partially broken symmetry in the considered model.
-Our theoretical analysis allows one to find the boundaries of the instability domain for ensembles with arbitrary number of pendulums.
-In the case of three elements, for system control parameter sets corresponding to the unstable in-phase rotations we numerically find a number of out-of-phase rotation modes and study in detail their stability and bifurcations.
-We demonstrate that chaotic behavior arises throw the cascade period doubling bifurcations and torus destruction.
-As a result, we obtain a sufficiently detailed picture of the symmetry breaking and existence of various regular and chaotic states in an ensemble of identical globally coupled pendulums.
-In particular, we show that the family of symmetry-broken states includes chimera attractors.
-In these regimes, one part of the oscillators moving irregularly is synchronized, and the other pendulums rotate separately.
-We directly demonstrate the example of chimera states in the system under discussion for the cases of three and four number of elements. }
+There exists the wide variety of in-phase and out-of-phase regimes.
+Many of these states appear due to broken symmetry.
+In the case of small dissipation our theoretical analysis allows one to find the boundaries of the instability domain of in-phase rotational mode for ensembles with arbitrary number of pendulums, describe all arising out-of-phase rotation modes and study in detail their stability.
+For the system of three elements parameter sets corresponding to the unstable in-phase rotations we find a number of out-of-phase regimes and investigate their stability and bifurcations both analytically and numerically.
+As a result, we obtain a sufficiently detailed picture of the symmetry breaking and existence of various regular and chaotic states.